EMDR Therapy: Relief from PTSD and Anxiety – Mindsterk

 Benefits of EMDR Therapy EMDR Therapy Components

-– Reprocessing traumatic memories – Assessment and history taking
+– Reprocessing traumatic memories – Assessment and history-taking

 – Release of negative emotions – Preparation phase